itsjustadev1/get_liker_inst_and_vk/README.md

 ## get_liker_inst_and_vk

+1. Open src folder
-1. Open config.py file and paste in your tokens and passwords
+2. Open config.py file and paste in your tokens and passwords
-2. Run the main.py file
+3. Run the main.py file

 ## The main idea
 Its a Telegram bot build for getting likes between people using admin's hashtag